About SOS Children

 We give orphaned and abandoned children a loving home

 Children in our care live in a unique community called an SOS Children's Village.
-Here, they grow up in a family home with their SOS brothers and sisters, and are cared for by a committed SOS Mother.
-There are several SOS Families in a Children's Village, and together they form a supportive community full of smiling faces and laughter.
+Here, they grow up in a loving family home, and are cared for by a committed SOS mother.
+There are several SOS families in a Children's Village.
+We know each child by name, and support their individual needs until they are independent adults.

-In 125 countries, we provide long-term care for more than 62,000 children in 545 SOS Children's Villages.
+In 134 countries, we provide long-term care for almost 62,000 children in 547 SOS Children's Villages.
 Find out where we work.